 - hbi2k, creator of Berserk Abridged, said it best: "finally, someone in this fucking series gets to have a moment of joy, for Christ's sake."
 That was him explaining why he couldn't bring himself to mock it, probably by playing "Let's Get It On".

 - Probably the most heartwarming part of their scene takes place afterward when Casca gets upset when Guts says that he was going to leave the Hawks after everything with the Griffith rescue is straightened out, and she starts crying and hitting him.
-Then Guts tells her that she should come with him, even though it goes against his whole way of thinking, but that he wants to be with Casca and hug her 1000 times more.
+Then Guts tells her that she should come with him (after grabbing her breast to stop her angry tirade), even though it goes against his whole way of thinking, but that he wants to be with Casca and have sex with her a 100 times, no, a 1000 times more, to which Casca responds with the cutest blush while softly calling him "fool," even though it's clear she wants it just as much.
 The two of them then share the cutest kiss.
 Aww!

 - During the Griffith rescue operation, Guts and Casca begin acting like an old married couple after they do the deed, much to the amusement of Judeau and Pippin.
 There is some tension in the air when Guts and Casca show some obvious signs of jealously toward one another such as when Guts gets miffed at Casca for being too concerned about the relationship between Griffith and Princess Charlotte, and when Casca casts a wary eye on Princess Charlotte when she gets physically close to Guts, but it all gets neutralized by their obvious show of affection toward one another like when Guts thought it was a bad idea for Casca to go through the secret tunnel into the dungeon because she was the commander and needed to be out of danger's way (though he was really more concerned about Casca being in danger as his lover) and when Casca gently cools Guts down and tenderly wipes the blood off of his face after he slaughtered dozens of Midland soldiers.
 The cutest part was when Casca got anxious part of the way and grabbed onto Guts' cape ("Like a lost child," he said).